simpleanalytics/stream-transform-nested-json/README.md

 The transformer optionally takes a single options object as an argument, which can contain the following optional properties:

 - `nestingLevel`: controls how many levels of braces to "skip" when locating objects.
 The default is `0`, which treates the first level of braces as the objects of interest.
 If the input stream contains an array of objects that are nested inside another object, such as `{"items":[{...},{...}]}` then you can pass `1` here to skip the outer braces and find the ones within the array instead.
+Do note that if you have multiple arrays on the same level you will get all elements from those arrays.

 - `maxObjectSize` controls the size of an internal buffer (in bytes) used to accumulate the parts of a JSON object until the closing brace is found.
 Objects that consist of more bytes than this will be dropped and an error will be emitted into the output stream, so it's important to set this larger than your expected maximum object size.
 By default it is 8 kilobytes.
 Changing this value will increase or decrease the size of a chunk of memory that is allocated for the duration of the stream.